 You will learn about the vast field of agriculture and livestock production outside of the world of veterinary medicine and participate in many hands-on activities, including:

-- Run laboratory experiments, at home
+- Run laboratory experiments

 - Explore the science, technology and biotechnology of livestock industries and the interaction of animal production and food safety

 - Participate in leadership activities